cjacker/opensource-toolchain-gd32vf103/README.md

 **NOTE**, the target triplet of xpack riscv toolchain is **`riscv-none-embed`**.

-# 3. SDK
+# SDK
-There are several SDK you can use with gd32vf103/longan nano.
+There are several SDKs you can use with gd32vf103/longan nano.

-## 3.1 Minimum baremetal SDK
+## Minimum baremetal SDK
 [GD32VF103_templates](https://github.com/WRansohoff/GD32VF103_templates) provide minimum baremetal SDK and some project templates for demo.

 ```